The Arts & Recreation Foundation of Overland Park

 Train Garden

 This year-round Train Garden includes a life-size caboose and a full-size railroad crossing gate.
 G-Scale (1/22nd of the actual size) model trains wind through bluffs, over lake and streams, and through model villages.
 It is a favorite of visitors of all ages.
 The first railroad layout, The Leaky Roof Line, was completed in 2012.
 Soon the Leatherwood Depot – a sheltered area with picnic tables was constructed in 2013.
 The Arboretum's version of Old Downtown Overland Park and the Strang Line Trolley was opened in 2014.
+The final and largest layout depicting railroading as we know it today began operating in 2017.
 Plantings are native prairie types of improved varieties such as Little Bluestem and Big Bluestem, Black-eyed Susans and more.
 The trains are operated by volunteers and will run from 10 a.m. to close, except during wet, extreme cold, high heat and windy conditions.
+See the list of donors who made the Train Garden possible inside the Leatherwood Depot.

 Welcoming Garden